DeadpanSix/cloud-frontend/README.md

 -   `npm run preview` - Starts a server at http://localhost:4173/ to test production build locally

-## To add a new page you must follow the next filesx
+## To add a new page you must follow the next files

 - Create a new FOLDER under the folder `src/pages` and a `single-component.jsx` inside his own folder to be loaded on the next files as a whole page.